sinatra/sinatra/README.md

 === Dynamic Application Creation

-Sometimes you want to create new applications at runtime without having to assign them to a constant, you can do this with <tt>Sinatra.new</tt>:
+Sometimes you want to create new applications at runtime without having to assign them to a constant, you can do this with `Sinatra.new`:

   require 'sinatra/base'
   my_app = Sinatra.new { get('/') { "hi" } }